lmpham1/cool_ssg_generator/README.md

 Make sure you have installed Python version 3.8.5 or above.
 No other dependencies is currently needed.
 Usage of venv or Anaconda is recommended (but not required)

 ### Set Up Environment with Anaconda (optional)
-To quickly set up a virtual development environment with Anaconda, use the following commands:
+To quickly set up a virtual development environment with Anaconda, use the following commands in the project's root folder:
 ```console
 conda env create -f environment.yml
 conda activate ssg_env